msg-CareerPaths/csharp-training/chapters/exercises.md

 A second test project where you will have a couple of unit tests.

+GitHub guidelines:
-  > Register an account on GitHub and accept the training [GitHub Classroom Assignment](https://classroom.github.com/a/EqvB8FNL).
-This will create a new GitHub repository for you.
-Clone this repository locally and checkout the `develop` branch.
+  > Register an account on GitHub or use an existing one.
+  > Create a new GitHub repository.
+  > Clone this repository locally and checkout the `develop` branch.
 During the course of the training, you will commit and push your work on this branch.
   > On this repo you will create you app from scratch.